altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 They would be lectured if the officers heard them, so they kept their voices down.
 But there was still a few whose shoulders shook whilst snickering.<br/>
 The sounds of battle in front of them were growing intense.<br/>
 It seemed that the battle was getting heated.<br/>
-A soldier said with an annoyed face:
+A soldier said with an annoyed face:<br/>
 "Since they are reputed to be heroes and elites, just let the Fourth Army fight by themselves."<br/>
 "Well, they have 8,000 men and cavalry, so they should be able to take out half of the Etruria army."<br/>
 "If they took on that many casualties, won’t they retreat?"<br/>